Introduction to AbaPerls

 3. Installation at a customer site, the parts that apply to DBBUILD.

 5. The command description for INSFILGEN, as must for a DBA who prepares INSERT-files.
-(A strict CM- person may read this more cursory.)
+(A strict CM-person may read this more cursory.)

 6. DOBCP and TBLCNT to move data.

 7. The command description for DBUPDGEN.
 Many readers will be interested to read this directly after DBBUILD, and that's alright.
-I've deferred it a bit in the reading list, as this is by far the longest document in the set and the tool is also the most complex of them all – but it is powerful!
+I've deferred it a bit in the reading list, as this is by far the longest document in the set, and the tool is also the most complex of them all – but it is powerful!

 8. Installation at a customer site, to read the parts on update scripts generated by DBUPDGEN and repeat the parts on DBBUILD.

 9. Browse the documentation of the AbaPerls system tables.
 Pay particular interest to the table abasysobjects and the stored procedure ap_sob_report_suspects_sp (with which you can trace objects that somehow has not been loaded the "proper" way) and ap_zz_sob_load_sp (with you can initialize abasysobjects if in you install AbaPerls in an existing database.
+Of special interest is also the documentation for abaddltribypasslog where you can learn how AbaPerls prevents casual use of SSMS and other tools to modify objects outside AbaPerls and how you can bypass the DDL trigger.

 Credits